rkuga/PtrNet/README.md

 # PtrNet

 Chainer implementation of ptrnet for TSP.
-The dataset is not available here so please prepare by yourself.
+The dataset is not available here so please it prepare by yourself.
 Discription is in /nets/base_network.py.

 ## how to use